 APPROXIMATE CENTRAL COORDINATES:

-Overall: Development of a mixed-use community, including commercial, residential, and institutional uses (including a public school), along with a regional collector road, within the Urban Growth Boundary of Osceola County.
+Overall: Development of a mixed-use community, including commercial and residential, within the Urban Growth Boundary of Osceola County.

-The applicant has submitted a mitigation bank application to the Corps, which includes off-site portions of wetlands W-1 and W-9, and adjacent uplands.
-These areas total 486.8 acres and are not included in the1,092 acre project area.
+The applicant has submitted a mitigation bank application to the Corps, which includes wetlands W-1 and W-9, and adjacent uplands.
+These areas total 486.8 acres and are not included in the1,109.2 acre project area.
 However, the applicant did not exclude or otherwise clarify future use of these areas on the attached project drawings.

-The applicant previously violated the Clean Water Act by the unauthorized placement of fill in in a total of 7.78 acres of wetlands (2.4 acres of wetlands for construction of the Kindred entrance road and 5.38 acres of wetlands filled during other earth moving activities).
+The applicant previously violated the Clean Water Act by the unauthorized placement of fill in 2.4 acres of wetland W-1 for construction of the Kindred entrance road.
 Environmental Protection Agency (EPA) Region 4 and D.R.
-Horton have reached settlement agreements in these matters and the settlement agreements will resolve the unauthorized discharge of dredge and/or fill material into waters of the U.S. The total 7.78 acres of unauthorized fill are included in the current request to fill a total of 289.4 acres of waters of the U.S. (262.8 wetland acres, 21.2 ditch acres, and 5.4 pond acres) and will be permitted after-the-fact.
+Horton have reached a settlement agreement in this matter and the settlement agreement will resolve the unauthorized discharge of dredge and/or fill material into waters of the U.S. The 2.4 acres of unauthorized fill are included in the current request to fill a total of 38.99 acres of waters of the U.S. (19.03 wetland acres, 14.60 ditch acres, and 5.36 pond acres) and will be permitted after-the-fact.

 AVOIDANCE AND MINIMIZATION INFORMATION: The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: